If I ask you what the most important part of the world of Search Engine Optimization is, what would your answer be?

 Now, if the sites linking to both sites A and B have the same authority, then the number of backlinks will decide how the websites will be ranked.

-Two factors are – the number of websites giving the site backlink and the amount of juice every website possesses.
+Two factors are – the number of websites giving the site a backlink and the amount of juice every website possesses.

 Another important factor you need to consider is that the link juice works both ways.